Vertical Offshore Reference Frames: Format

 The Admiralty provides VORF data in the form of ".vrf" files, each of which contains data representing the separation between a given pair of datums.
 The filename indicates the VORF model version, the south-west corner of the area covered, and the pair of datums it represents.

 The files can be bought and downloaded from the Admiralty Marine Data Portal, and are in plain text (ASCII) format, so can be viewed in any standard text editor.
 They contain a list of positions forming a regular grid.
 At each position the separation between the datums is given, and the uncertainty in this value.
 Positions are in decimal degrees and separation and uncertainty are in metres.

 The grid resolution is 0.008° over the majority of the VORF area, which corresponds to boxes of approximately 900 x 500 metres.
 There is higher resolution (typically 0.002° to 0.0005°) around rivers and estuaries, and around Portland Bill.
 Where a file contains higher-resolution data, the high-resolution values are at the end of the file.

 Pricing

 The data are sold by the "block", with a VORF block covering an area of 0.088° latitude by 0.16° longitude.
 This makes each block about a 10 kilometre square (96 square kilometres), containing about 220 data points.
 The price (as at July 2021) starts at £216 per block, with discounts for quantity.

 Use

-The VORF data will generally be used by automated Survey software, and for this purpose, it may be necessary to rearrange the data to create a suitable input file for the software in question.
-For example, EIVA Navipac requires this procedure, and Qinsy software requires this procedure.
+The VORF datum surfaces will generally be used by automated survey software, and for this purpose, it may be necessary to rearrange the data to create a suitable input file for the software in question.
+For example, software packages EIVA Navipac and Qinsy require specialised procedures.